lumonald/existing-wordpress-development-docker/README.md

 # Development template - Docker/WordPress

-Creates a development environment for an existing WordPress site.
-This uses Docker to run website locally.
-It is designed to run an *existing* production WordPress site locally.
+Quickly creates a development environment for an *existing* WordPress site.

+This application requires Docker to be up and running and for docker compose to also be installed.

 The `docker-compose.yml` file defines 2 containers -